For the media

 Surgeons find those sentinel nodes by injecting two solutions near a tumor.
 One is a dye that turns sentinel breast nodes bright blue.
 The other is a solution that contains a small amount of radiation, which travels into the sentinel nodes and can be picked up as a “hot spot” by a small device called a gamma probe.

-With reverse lymphatic mapping, a separate green dye is injected under the arm.
+With axillary reverse mapping, a separate green dye is injected under the arm.
 This dye helps Dr. Barry identify different lymph nodes — ones located near sentinel nodes but that drain lymph fluid from the arm, not the breast.

 “The blue and green colors make it easier for me to tell the difference between these incredibly small nodes that all exist in the same space,” says Dr. Barry, who performs surgery at Sharp Memorial Hospital and Sharp Mary Birch Hospital for Women & Newborns.
 “I avoid the green ones and remove the blue, radioactive ones.”